ALL Metrics

 Introduction

 Hemodialysis patients should also take extra precautions to minimize the risk of exposure to the COVID-19 virus (Henry & Lippi, 2020).
-Hemodialysis patients must go to the unit hemodialysis 2-3 times per week and undergo 4-5 hour hemodialysis process, further increasing the patient’s risk of being exposed to COVID-19 (Su et al., 2020).
-Transportation to the hospital is also a challenge, as many hemodialysis patients have to face patients who depend on public transportation (Verma et al., 2020).
+They must go to the hospital 2-3 times per week and undergo 4-5 hour in hemodialysis process, further increasing the patient’s risk of being exposed to COVID-19 (Su et al., 2020).
+Transportation to the hospital is also a challenge, as many hemodialysis patients have to face reality that they depend on public transportation (Verma et al., 2020).
 Meijers, Messa, and Ronco (2020) suggest that hemodialysis patients use private transportation to the hemodialysis unit to reduce the contact risk of exposure to COVID-19.
 The COVID-19 pandemic can affect end-stage renal disease patients undergoing the process of hemodialysis and its treatment therapy.
 What is the condition of hemodialysis patients in Indonesia?
 During the COVID-19 pandemic, not much has been studied, especially regarding patients experiencing hemodialysis during the COVID-19 pandemic.
 Understanding the hemodialysis process during the COVID-19 pandemic from the experience and perspective of hemodialysis patients will make it easier for nurses to understand the patients needs.
 Data and information about the experience of hemodialysis patients are essential for nurses when providing hemodialysis treatment during this COVID-19 pandemic, so the nursing care provided is more comprehensive.

 Methods